nicop87/Assignment8/README.md

 # IOT Implementation
 By Leo Pan and Nicolas Piker for CECS 327

+## Dependencies
+For Linux we need to install psycopg2 for querying our database.
+Also used dotenv to read our env variables.

+sudo apt install python3-psycopg2 sudo apt install python3-dotenv

 ## Opening a port
 In order to use this code, first you need access to the router that you are currently using.
 When you are in the settings, you need to allows a port to forward to your computer.
 Make sure to use a port that is not in use for another task.